 We also have the opportunity to admire local culture, starting with the peculiar island architecture comprising wooden houses and churches, with characteristic walls and roofs covered with shingles.
 After lunch we´ll drive east across the island to reach the picturesque towns in the protected eastern coast.
 Here we will concentrate on cultural features including the famous stilt houses set right on the rocky shore, and the local wooden churches.
 During the afternoon we visit the churches of Dalcahue, Tenaún and Castro, Chiloé Island's largest town.
 These three churches are representative of 18th century colonial wooden construction, inspired by shipbuilding.
 Overnight for two nights at Hotel Ancud, or similar.

 Day 10: Boat trip Puñihuil - Chepu river

 We have an early start aiming towards the wild west coast of the island, to take a boat trip to the interesting location of Puñihuil.
 Here we will circumnavigate an islet to see one of the few mixed breeding colonies of Humboldt and Magellanic Penguins.
 Marine Otter, Magellanic Cormorant, Kelp Goose and Flightless Steamer Duck are all usually found here, too.
 Later we explore part of the nearby Chepu River, a scenic watercourse bordered by lush and dense forest.
 Its clear waters protect a critically endangered species, Southern River Otter, or 'Huillin'.
 We will make efforts to see this mammal, and hopefully be rewarded for our patience.
 We also have chances for rare Rufous-tailed Hawk and endemic Slender-billed Parakeet.

 Day 11: Ferry to mainland & Flight to Punta Arenas From Ancud we drive north to take the ferry across the Chacao Channel.
 This 30-minute journey offers great wildlife viewing opportunities and we are likely to see pods of Peale's Dolphin, groups of South American Sea Lion and a great array of seabirds including Southern Giant Petrel, Sooty and Pink-footed Shearwater, Imperial and Red-legged Cormorant, Peruvian Pelican and South American Tern.
 We then catch our flight to Punta Arenas, Chile’s most southerly city, located right on the shores of the mythical Magellan Straits.
 Overnight Hotel Diego de Almagro, Punta Arenas

-Day 12 - Friday 18th October: Puerto Natales - Torres del Paine National Park
+Day 12: Puerto Natales - Torres del Paine National Park

 Today we enjoy an exciting and productive drive towards Torres del Paine National Park.
 We will be fascinated by the changing landscapes and vegetation comprising the Patagonian steppes, the Chilean Fjords and the southern Andes.
 On route, we will check at some alkaline ponds to attempt to find one of the world’s most sought-after waders, Magellanic Plover.
 We will also look for other Patagonian specialities including Lesser Rhea, Least Seedsnipe, Band-tailed Earthcreeper, Chocolate-vented Tyrant and White-bridled (Canary-winged) Finch.
 Large herds of Guanaco (related to the Camel) will be a common sight along the drive towards Puerto Natales and other mammals potentially include Southern Grey Fox, Patagonian Hairy Armadillo and Patagonian Hog-nosed Skunk.